Uwini

-Uwini was Makalaka leader from Zimbabwe.
+Uwini was a Makalaka leader from Zimbabwe.
 He was considered a divinity.
 He was in the resistance against the British colonialism and was accused of participating in the murder of white settlers by the British South Africa Company.
 He was tried by court-martial and executed on the edge of the Somaboola (Somabhula) Forest about 80 miles from Bulawayo in 1896.